When is the Sunday Worship Service?

 How can I find out more information about UUCSV?

-Please stop by our Welcome Table for literature on Unitarian Universalism and UUSCV.
+Please stop by our Welcome Table to fill out a Visitor Information Form.
+You may also pick up pamphlets and other literature on Unitarian Universalism and UUSCV.
 Our Greeters will be happy to answer any of your questions.

 Still have questions?